 The Basics of Website Design

 Humans are visual creatures.
-So it makes sense that your website is visually pleasing and follows the basic principles of design.
+So it makes sense that your website should be visually pleasing and follow the basic principles of design.
 According to academic studies, 75% of people judge a business’ credibility on their website design and 94% of a company's’ first impressions are design-related.
 Following basic web design guidelines can help turn your website visitors into customers.

 If you haven’t decided on your brand palette yet, find colors that complement your logo or business sign, or pick colors that compliment your products (think of wood products for example).
 Keep your palette simple so your website doesn’t become too color-laden and visually cluttered.
 Just like when you’re redesigning a room and choose a palette of colors for your walls, trim, furniture, carpets, and fabrics, you need a palette for your website to bring it all together.
 To get inspiration, build a palette using the free tools at Paletton or Coolors, or look at those created by the community at ColourLovers.